vovkos/doxyrest/doc/manual/rst/cmd-line.rst

 	-F ./my-doxyrest-frame
 	--frame-dir ./my-doxyrest-frame

-It is allowed to use ``--frame-dir`` switch multiple times to add multiple directories.
+The ``--frame-dir`` switch may be used multiple times to add multiple directories.

 .. option:: -p, --protection